foundersandcoders/coursebook/src/course/syllabus/application/three/resources.md

 # Resources

 - Html forms
-- e.preventDefault
+- preventDefault()
 - how to show an error message
 - form accessibility
-- how to read error messages blog post
+- how to read error messages on the console
 - js methods